Juxtaposedwords/bitburner/README.md

 ## Setup
 ### Treat NS work as JS files
+TODO(maloy): rename all files to .js and remove this section.
 1. Open the CMD palette (Power + CTRL + P)
 2. Type "Open user Settings" and select the option
 3. In the search bar at the top type "Files: Association" and select "Files(1)"